 Tube upgrade plan

-Paddington Hammersmith and City line station is being rebuilt to cope with increasing demand.
+Paddington Hammersmith and City line station has been rebuilt to cope with increasing demand.
 More than 60,000 passengers currently use the Hammersmith & City station every day, with demand growing as a result of the extension of the Circle line to Hammersmith.

 When Crossrail services begin in 2018, passenger numbers will increase further.

-To help prepare for this demand, Transport for London plan to deliver a number of improvements:
+To help prepare for this demand, Transport for London delivered a number of improvements, concluding in 2013:

 - A new station entrance from the Paddington Basin